 Properties of Current Item

 The label is a short identifier that will be drawn on the image.
 The Navigator will assign labels as sequential numbers but you are free to edit them to say something more meaningful.
+When groups are collapsed and a single item is selected in a group, the label of that item will be shown.

 Use this check box to mark a point as a registration point, which can be used to transform locations when the grid is repositioned in the holder.
 The first time that you set up a registration, you can use the spin buttons to select a unique point number (this should happen automatically).
 When you are adding corresponding points in a new registration, use the spin buttons to make each point number match the number of the corresponding point in the previous registration.
+The hot key R (without Shift or Ctrl) can be used to toggle this check box.

 Use this check box to mark a point as a corner of an area for which you want to construct a montage.
+The hot key C (without Shift or Ctrl) can be used to toggle this check box.

 Use this check box to control whether an item is drawn on images that it falls within.
 When groups are collapsed and a group is selected in the table, this box is still available as long as all items summarized on that table line have the same drawing state, and it can be used to toggle the drawing on or off for all of those items.